-One fun project for movie lovers is to create a machine learning model to predict a particular movie’s revenue and rating based on historical data of the genre.
+One fun data science project for movie lovers is to create a machine learning model to predict a particular movie’s revenue and rating based on historical data of the genre.
 This information can help movie production companies decide what movies to invest in based on how well they draw in an audience.

 You can design and implement this project using the prebuilt TMDB 5000 Movie Dataset, or you could build your custom dataset with The Movie Database API.
 Any multivariate regression model would be great for this project.

 Everything today is online – including some of our most critical and private information.
-Machine learning algorithms, especially logistic regression mixed with decision trees, can be used to keep track and analyze credit card transactions, predicting fraud when it occurs.
+Machine learning algorithms, especially logistic regression projects mixed with decision trees, can be used to keep track and analyze credit card transactions, predicting fraud when it occurs.

 You can build your own predictive model to classify credit card transactions and detect fraudulent ones using a Card Transactions dataset.

 When it comes to the finance world, stock prices are important to both companies and individuals, thereby rendering the ability to predict prices accurately very valuable.

 You can use machine learning algorithms with multiple linear regressions to develop a stock prices predictor.
 This can be taken even further by using Lasso and Ridge regression models, and tested on the Tesla stock from the 2010 to 2020 dataset from Kaggle.

 Last but not least, for all the wine-loving data scientists out there, Kaggle has a red wine dataset that can be used to build a classification algorithm to predict whether a particular wine is good or bad based on 11 different variables.
 You can use linear or logistic regression to score wines and rank their overall quality.